Learning Experiences

 Didactic (Classroom) Teaching

-Particularly in the first two years of the MD program (Phases 1, 2, 3), a significant amount of teaching is conducted at the St. John’s campus of Memorial University.
-The majority of labs, lectures, and seminars take place at the Faculty of Medicine located in the Health Sciences Centre.
-Students in clerkship/Phase 4 participate in didactic teaching sessions as part of individual clerkships.
-These teaching sessions typically originate from the Faculty of Medicine campus in St. John’s, although web conferencing systems, or other distance technologies, enable participation by students when they are in rural, remote or other locations away from the main campus.
+Particularly in the first two years of the MD program (Phases 1, 2, 3), a significant amount of teaching is conducted in the classroom.
+The majority of labs, lectures, and seminars take place on campus.
+Students in Phase 4 participate in didactic teaching sessions as part of individual core experiences.
+These teaching sessions typically occur on campus with web conferencing and other distance technologies, enablng participation fromn rural, remote or other locations.

 Clinical Teaching

 The MD program utilizes a network of hospitals and other sites in order to provide students with a rich and diverse clinicaltraining experience.
-Clinical training sites are located throughout the province of Newfoundland & Labrador, and also in New Brunswick and Prince Edward Island.
-The Faculty of Medicine has established regional hubs where physician leads and program administrators work closely with the Regional Health Authorities to facilitate accommodation, internet access and wellness supports for students.
-Each region has secondary sites, rural sites and remote sites.
-Students have exposure to these sites throughout their training.
+Clinical training sites are located throughout the provinces of Newfoundland & Labrador, Prince Edward Island and New Brunswick.
+The Faculty of Medicine has established a distributed medical education network where physician leads and program administrators work closely with the Health Authorities to facilitate accommodations, internet access and wellness supports for students.
+Students have exposure to tertiary, secondary, rural and remote learning experiences throughout their training.

 Community Engagement

-The Community Engagement course is offered sequentially in each of the Phases.
-Phase 1 includes the Early Clinical Experience during which students spent several afternoons with a physician and Phase 2 has a two (2) week House Call rotation that serves as an introduction to the relationship between the physician and the community of practice.
-In Phase 3, a two (2) week Black Bag experience allows for a shadowing experience with a strong clinical bias.
-During Phase 4, a mandatory eight-week core Rural FamilyPractice rotation allows hands on training.
-Rural options exist for electives and selectives/advanced practice integration.
+The Community Engagement course is offered sequentially in Phases 1, 2 and 3.
+Phase 1 includes the Early Clinical Experience during which students spend up to one afternoon per week with a physician.
+Phase 2 has a two (2) week Community Engagement experience is an introduction to the relationship between community organizations and physicians.
+In Phase 3, a two (2) week Community Engagement experience with a family physician, health agencies and community organizations.